Boiler Pressure Too High? 4 Fixes to Reduce Boiler Pressure

 If the valve is stuck partially open (or hasn’t been closed fully), that’s going to constantly leak small amounts of water into the system.
 When this is the case, the boiler pressure will rise constantly, even when hot water and heating aren’t currently on.

-Call a boiler engineer and ask them to disconnect the external filling loop.
-With both valves closed, it shouldn’t be letting-by any water.
+Call a Gas Safe registered engineer and ask them to disconnect the external filling loop.
+With both valves closed, it shouldn’t be letting by any water.
 If it is, that’s going to make your boiler pressure too high.

 If the engineer notices that a valve is getting partially stuck open, a replacement filling loop is going to be needed.

-Thanks for reading our 5-minute guide to boiler’s pressures being too high.
+Thanks for reading our 5-minute advice guide to fix the “boiler-pressure-too-high” problem.

-Still got questions?
+Still got questions about boilers?
 Drop a comment below and we’ll get back to you as soon as we can.